 LITTLE BIG MAN is one of 25 films that the National Film Registry preserved in 2014 and it’s a film that’s near and dear to my heart.
-Not only is it my favorite Arthur Penn film but as the step-grandchild of a Native American grandfather who treated me as if I was his own flesh & blood and played an important part in making me the woman I am today, I have a very personal connection to LITTLE BIG MAN.
+Not only is it my favorite Arthur Penn film but as the step-grandchild of a Native American man who treated me as if I was his own flesh and blood while playing a critical part in making me the woman I am today, I have a very personal connection to LITTLE BIG MAN.

 LITTLE BIG MAN’S BIG IMPACT by Kimberly Lindbergs

-The movie detailed an ugly and little seen side of war that often led to the killing of innocent civilians including unarmed mothers and their children but it didn’t stop there.
-Indians were shown viciously killing one another while children coldly murdered adults and animals were brutally slaughtered by the Indians for food as well as by fur trappers for mere profit.
-Death was usually depicted as violent, sudden and bloody in LITTLE BIG MAN, which led critics like Vincent Canby of the New York Times to say that the film “wears its social concerns so blatantly that they look like war paint.”
-And the respected critic Pauline Kael, who had championed Penn’s previous film BONNIE AND CLYDE (1967), thought that LITTLE BIG MAN was “just crude, ideological filmmaking.”
+The movie detailed an ugly and little-seen side of warfare that often led to the killing of innocent civilians including unarmed mothers and their children but it didn’t stop there.
+Indians were shown viciously killing one another while children coldly murdered adults and animals were brutally slaughtered by fur trappers for mere profit.
+Death was depicted as violent, sudden and bloody in LITTLE BIG MAN, which led critics like Vincent Canby of the New York Times to say that the film “wears its social concerns so blatantly that they look like war paint.”
+And critic Pauline Kael, who had championed Penn’s previous film BONNIE AND CLYDE (1967), thought that LITTLE BIG MAN was “just crude, ideological filmmaking.”

-Penn shot LITTLE BIG MAN on location with help from cinematographer Harry Stradling Jr. and their use of actual historic sites, including Little Bighorn as well as Indian Reservations in Montana, gave the film a realistic edge that was rarely seen in previous depictions of the west.
+Penn shot LITTLE BIG MAN on location with help from cinematographer Harry Stradling Jr. and their use of actual historic sites, including Little Bighorn as well as Indian Reservations in Montana, gave the film a rugged realism that was rarely seen in previous depictions of the west.
 Penn clearly enjoyed playing with the public’s perception of historical events in films like THE LEFT HANDED GUN (1958) which focused on the outlaw Billy the Kid as well as his critically acclaimed hit BONNIE AND CLYDE but LITTLE BIG MAN was a more urgent and angry movie.
 It illustrated an epic tragedy of immeasurable proportions but still managed to be one of the director’s most entertaining and personal films.

 The film also provided its star with one of his most challenging roles.
-Dustin Hoffman had become a popular counter-culture figure thanks to parts in memorable movies such as THE GRADUATE (1967) and MIDNIGHT COWBOY (1969).
-His impressive acting skills, short stature, self-depreciating humor and universal appeal had made him a world-wide star who didn’t fit neatly into Hollywood’s idea of a typical leading man.
-The role of “Little Big Man” seemed tailor-made for Hoffman and he is unforgettable as Jack Crabb.
-Unlike many films that turned their leading men into heroic outsiders who lead the Native Americans out of danger, Hoffman’s character is a fumbling, weak-willed anti-hero who rarely succeeds at anything that he attempts to accomplish.
+Dustin Hoffman had become a popular counter-culture figure thanks to his roles in THE GRADUATE (1967) and MIDNIGHT COWBOY (1969).
+His impressive acting skills, short stature, self-deprecating humor, and universal appeal had made him a worldwide star who didn’t fit neatly into Hollywood’s idea of a typical leading man.
+The role of “Little Big Man” seemed tailor-made for the actor and he is unforgettable as Jack Crabb.
+Unlike many films that turned their leading men into heroic outsiders who lead Native Americans out of danger, Hoffman’s character is a fumbling, weak-willed anti-hero who rarely succeeds at anything that he attempts to accomplish.

 What really set the film apart from so many previous westerns was its depiction of Native Americans.
 The Cheyenne are not merely noble savages or bloodthirsty Braves in LITTLE BIG MAN.
-The tribe that raises Dustin Hoffman’s character is made up of gay Indians (Robert Little Star), angry lunatics (Cal Bellini) and sexually motivated squaws (Aimée Eccles, Emily Cho, Linda Dyer, etc.).
+The tribe that raises Dustin Hoffman’s character is made up of gay men (Robert Little Star), angry lunatics (Cal Bellini) and sexually motivated squaws (Aimée Eccles, Emily Cho, Linda Dyer, etc.).
 These would have been fringe characters in any Hollywood film made in 1970 but their appearance in a western was truly groundbreaking.
 Penn’s film humanized Indians in a way that few Hollywood films had dared to in the past and they suddenly seemed as complex and divided as their white brothers and sisters.
 They were our neighbors, our friends and family members.

-If a film can have a soul, that part was played by Chief Dan George who portrayed Dustin Hoffamn’s adopted grandfather Old Lodge Skins.
-Originally actors as diverse as Marlon Brando and Lawrence Olivier had been considered for the role but thankfully they turned it down.
+If a film can have a soul that part was played by Chief Dan George who portrayed Dustin Hoffman’s adopted grandfather Old Lodge Skins.
+Originally actors as diverse as Marlon Brando and Lawrence Olivier were considered for the role but thankfully they turned it down.
 Hollywood had rarely employed actual Indians in the past but Chief Dan George was the real Chief of the Burrard Band of North Vancouver in British Columbia.
 He brought his personal experience to the role and gave a voice to Native Americans everywhere.
 His sensitive and humorous portrayal of Old Lodge Skins won the hearts and minds of movie-goers around the world and he was nominated for many awards including an Oscar for Best Supporting Actor.

 Today LITTLE BIG MAN is often dismissed as a dated relic and when the movie is written about or mentioned it can’t seem to escape the shadow of the Vietnam war but Arthur Penn’s film is much more than just an angry anti-war tirade.
-It universally changed the way that audiences viewed Native Americans and it helped to broaden our understanding and interpretation of American history.
+It universally changed the way that audiences viewed Native Americans and it helped broaden our understanding and interpretation of American history.
 Few films can make such lofty claims but I don’t think the importance of LITTLE BIG MAN should be underestimated.
 Sometimes a rare film comes along that actually changes the world and makes it a more interesting place to live in.
 Arthur Penn’s LITTLE BIG MAN is one of those films.